The Carnivore Diet as an Elimination Diet

 The Carnivore Diet as an Elimination Diet: Conclusion

-I think there is danger with viewing the Carnivore Diet as an elimination diet.
-As is true with any elimination diet it’s easy to be deceived by false positives and negatives when adding back in foods.
+If doing the Carnivore Elimination Diet protocol keep in mind false positives and negatives when adding back in foods.
 It can easily lead to reverting to previous eating habits and succumbing to sugar and carb addictions.

 For those that feel too restricted, instead of viewing the Carnivore Diet as a short term elimination diet, it may be more helpful to adopt a “flexible” approach.
 While this may lead to relapse for some people, for others it can provide the flexibility for long term success.
 Again, it’s essential to “know thyself” as Socrates would say.